 My published research focuses on agenda-setting, organized interests, lobbying, and public policy decision-making.
 My work broadly examines the policy process and the political actors that attempt to garner favorable policy outcomes.

 LaPira, Timothy M. and Herschel F. Thomas.
-In press.
+2017.
 Revolving Door Lobbying: Public Service, Private Influence, and the Unequal Representation of Interests.
 University Press of Kansas.
-(Spring 2017 expected publication)

 LaPira, Timothy M., Herschel F. Thomas III, and Frank R. Baumgartner.
 2014.
 Washington Lobbyists in the Core and on the Periphery.
 Interest Groups and Advocacy, 3(3): 219-245.